microsoft/Reporting-Services/CustomSecuritySample/README.md

 Using Forms authentication requires that all report server processes can access the authentication cookie.
 This involves configuring a machine key and decryption algorithm - a familiar step for those who had previously setup SSRS to work in scale-out environments.

-Generate and add machine keys to your RSReportServer.config file.
+Generate and add ```<MachineKey>``` under ```<Configuration>``` in your RSReportServer.config file.

-You should use a validation key specific for you deployment, there are several tools to generate the keys like Internet Information Services Manager(IIS) another example is: http://www.a2zmenu.com/utility/machine-key-generator.aspx

 ```xml
 <MachineKey ValidationKey="[YOUR KEY]" DecryptionKey="[YOUR KEY]" Validation="AES" Decryption="AES" />
 ```
+You should use a validation key specific for you deployment, there are several tools to generate the keys such as Internet Information Services Manager (IIS) and http://www.a2zmenu.com/utility/machine-key-generator.aspx.

 ## Step 5: Configure Passthrough cookies